Ankita-Shodhan/Sprinklr-CSS-Style-Guide/README.md

 * Put a trailing semi-colon (;) on your last declaration.
 * Put blank lines between rule declarations
 * Write your CSS in alphabetical order
-* 0 as a length should have no unit (e.g., Use .5 instead of 0.5 and -.5rem instead of -0.5rem).
+* 0 as a length should have no unit (e.g., Use 0 instead of 0rem)
+* Don't prefix property values with a leading zero (e.g., Use .5 instead of 0.5 and -.5rem instead of -0.5rem).

 *Bad*